 As location-specific searching grows, so does the importance of local SEO for schools.
-When your prospects are looking for schools in a certain region, you want to make sure they come across yours.
+When your prospects are looking for schools in a certain region, you want to ensure they come across yours.

 Unfortunately, some local ranking factors are out of your control.
-If someone makes a non-location specific query, search engines will often prioritize results from institutions that are closer to the person searching.
+If someone makes a non-location-specific query, search engines will often prioritize results from institutions closer to the person searching.

 However, that doesn’t mean there aren’t helpful local SEO strategies available.

-The first method, as with many SEO tactics, involves optimizing your keyword use.
+As with many SEO tactics, the first method involves optimizing keyword use.
 Make sure to include location-specific keywords in your content, following the best practices of keyword integration we mentioned earlier.

 Here are some examples of location-specific keywords for schools in different parts of the world:

 Another way you can improve local SEO is through NAP (name, address, and phone number) consistency.
-Obviously, most schools will have this information on their site – but they may not have it written out in the format that Google prefers.
+Most schools will have this information on their site – but they may not have it written out in the format that Google prefers.

-Search engines want schools to have a web page that includes all their contact information.
-This doesn’t mean you can’t include these details on other pages – but rather, you should have at least one page that includes your school’s information in full.
-In other words, if you have your address on your school’s ‘About Us’ page, but your phone number is only listed on your ‘Contact Us’ page, you’re missing the SEO mark.
+Search engines want schools to have a web page with all their contact information.
+This doesn’t mean you can’t include these details on other pages – but instead, you should have at least one page that includes your school’s information in full.
+In other words, if your address is on your school’s ‘About Us’ page, but your phone number is only listed on your ‘Contact Us’ page, you’re missing the SEO mark.

-You can also optimize your NAP page by using the full name and address of your school.
+You can also optimize your NAP page using your school’s full name and address.
 That means no acronyms or abbreviated road names like ‘ave’ or ‘blvd’.

 Here’s what the right and wrong NAP listing would look like for us:

-Although many people call our company ‘HEM,’ Google prefers full names as it’s easier for them to differentiate you from another unrelated business that goes by the same name.
+Although many call our company ‘HEM,’ Google prefers full names as it’s easier to differentiate you from another unrelated business with the same name.

 Multilingual SEO for International Student Recruitment

-If your target audience is spread across the world, speaking numerous languages, you should try to incorporate multilingual content in order to make your website more accessible to a larger audience.
+Suppose your target audience is spread across the world, speaking numerous languages.
+In that case, you should incorporate multilingual content to make your website more accessible to a larger audience.

-Search engines also favour websites with content in various languages – but in order to truly reap the benefits of multilingual SEO, there are a few things you should know.
+Search engines also favour websites with content in various languages – but to truly reap the benefits of multilingual SEO, there are a few things you should know.

-Although it’s good practice to translate as much content from your main site into a new language as possible, search engines will reward you highly if you create new, original content for your second language website as well.
+Although it’s good practice to translate as much content from your main site into a new language as possible, search engines will reward you highly if you create new, original content for your second language website.

 After all, one article that reads beautifully in English may not convey the same meaning when translated.
 There also may be certain topics that are especially pertinent to one linguistic segment.
-Keeping these points in mind can help you navigate your way towards better SEO for education websites.
+These points can help you navigate your way towards better SEO for education websites.